Armenian PM slams 'coup attempt' as political tensions rise - WTMJ

 The prime minister warned that authorities now will move more forcefully to disperse the opposition protests and arrest its participants.
 He bluntly rejected their demand for early parliamentary elections.

-The political crisis is being watched closely, particularly in Russia and Turkey, which have been competing for influence in the South Caucasus region.
+The political crisis is being watched closely, particularly in Russia and Turkey, which compete for influence in the South Caucasus region.

 Russia, worried about its ally plunging deeper into turmoil, voiced concern about the tensions and emphasized that Armenia must sort out its problems itself.
 “We are calling for calm and believe that the situation should remain in the constitutional field,” Kremlin spokesman Dmitry Peskov told reporters.